sudomibo/packaging-OpenSMTPD/README.md

 In case packaged files conflict with already existing packages, follow https://en.opensuse.org/openSUSE:Packaging_conflicts.

+## SELinux

+Package successfully submitted to Factory, but once installed on Tumbleweed, it cannot run due to AVC denials.

+To track the custom policy implementation, a bug is created first (https://bugzilla.opensuse.org/show_bug.cgi?id=1252431) according to instructions from https://en.opensuse.org/openSUSE:Bugreport_SELinux

 ## Post-release Checklist

 1. Were all binaries built with relevant security hardening flags?